 Sometimes, we joke about concepts like driverless cars as the next (kinda creepy) futuristic thing.
 But leave it to Google to turn those jokes into full-on reality.
-Just yesterday, the tech giant unveiled its new prototype car that has no brakes, gas pedal, or steering wheel.
-Yup, the self-driving vehicle is here, folks.
+Today, the tech giant unveiled the "first real build" of a self-driving vehicle prototype that has no brakes, gas pedal, or steering wheel.
+The future is here, folks.

-Plus, the two-seater car can see 600 feet in all directions and will be made from a foam-like material in case the computer fails and crashes (eek!).
+According to information Google released in May on the self-driving vehicle project, the two-seater car can see 600 feet in all directions and will be made from a foam-like material in case the computer fails and crashes (eek!).
 As for speed, it'll reach no more than 25 miles per hour.
 If that sounds slow, just think that the cars are meant for driving in urban and suburban settings instead of freeways.
-Google is having 100 cars built (no price yet), and they will be ready to hit the streets by early next year.